prefab-cloud/prefab-cloud-docs-web/docs/sdks/react-native.md

 :::info

-React is a Client SDK and does not receive Config.
+React Native is a Client SDK and does not receive Config.
 [Learn more about Client SDKs](/docs/explanations/concepts/client-sdks)

 :::